 A follow-up appointment is made 10 to 14 days after surgery.
 The recovery time varies from 1 to 4 weeks depending on the underlying disease being treated and your general health.
 Full recovery may take up to 8 weeks.
 Walking is a good way to begin increasing your activity level.
 Do not overextend yourself, especially if you are continuing treatment with radiation or chemotherapy.
 Ask your surgeon when you can expect to return to work.

 No surgery is without risks.
 General complications

 blood clots, and reactions to anesthesia.
 Specific

-complications related to a craniotomy may include stroke, seizures, swelling of the brain, nerve damage, CSF leak, and loss of some mental functions.
+complications related to a craniotomy may include stroke, seizures, swelling of the brain, nerve damage, cerebrospinal fluid leak, and loss of some mental functions.